Stebno

 Stebno (Stöben) is a municipality and village in Ústí nad Labem District in the Ústí nad Labem Region of the Czech Republic.
 It has about 500 inhabitants.

 Stebno lies approximately 6 km south of Ústí nad Labem and 66 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Chvalov, Milbohov, Podlešín and Suchá are administrative parts of Stebno.
+Stebno consists of five municipal parts (in brackets population according to the 2021 census):